Privacy, the Environment & Generative AI

 Self-check (2 min)

-- Did you classify data before pasting and redact PII?
+- Did you classify data before pasting and redact Personally Identifying Information?

 - Are tool history/training settings reviewed?